By Sam Stemler & Erica Statly

 Website accessibility compliance is no longer optional.
 Businesses large and small are increasingly involved in accessibility lawsuits due to a lack of web accessibility.
-To help protect your brand from lawsuits, we’ve put together a list of accessibility testing tools to make sure your website is fully accessible and adheres to common standards.
-These tools can test your site for common issues and determine if you are compliance with accessibility standards like WCAG 2.0, set by W3C, Section 508, the ADA, and more.
+To help protect your brand from lawsuits, we’ve put together a list of the best free accessibility tools to make sure your website is fully accessible and adheres to common standards.
+You can use tools to test your site or individual pages for a number of common accessibility issues, or use tools to test for particular problems related to accessibility standards like WCAG 2.0, Section 508, the ADA, and more.

 The Importance of Website Accessibility

 Website accessibility standards consider auditory, cognitive, physical, speech, and visual needs when assessing websites.
 Additionally, websites must be accessible under all types of circumstances, including different users, environments, and conditions.
-Often, improving website accessibility also makes your website more useable for the following people and in the following situations:
+Often, improving website accessibility also makes your website more useable in the following situations:

 - Bright sunlight

 - Quiet rooms